wxWidgets/wxWidgets/docs/wine/readme.txt

-  Welcome to wxWindows/Wine 2.1 snapshot 7,
+  Welcome to wxWidgets/Wine 2.1 snapshot 7,

-you have downloaded version 2.1 of the WINE port of the wxWindows GUI library.
+you have downloaded version 2.1 of the WINE port of the wxWidgets GUI library.
 This is a developers release and is it not suited for production development.
 Beware that major changes can happen before a final release.